Upgrade Passbolt docker from v1

 Passbolt containers follow the following tagging:

-Nobody is perfect so we also provide a latest tag for Passbolt containers.
-Through all this documentation pages we make use of the latest tag so users will get the last version of passbolt.
+For convenience we also provide a latest tag for Passbolt containers.
+Throughout these documented procedures we make use of the latest tag so users will get the last version of passbolt.
 However, it is recommended that users pull the tags pointing to specific passbolt versions when running in environments other than testing.

 Get passbolt latest docker container: